Enduring Power of Attorney and Enduring Guardianship – Information

 Can an attorney look after my real estate interests?

-If you want your attorney to be able to sell or deal with real estate on your behalf, the power of attorney must be registered with the Department of Lands.
+If you want your attorney to be able to sell or deal with real estate on your behalf, the power of attorney must be registered with NSW Land Registry Services.
 It is also a good idea to register the power of attorney if you want your attorney to be able to sell or deal with shares on your behalf, as some brokers or companies may require this, even though the law does not.

 Can an attorney use my money for gifts?

 The current form on which a power of attorney is made requires you to decide the powers you want your attorney to have to use your money for the attorney’s benefit, for the benefit of other people or to make gifts.
 An attorney cannot give away your money or property unless the power of attorney form specifically allows the attorney to do so.
 As with gifts, an attorney cannot use your money for his or her own benefit, or the benefit of any other person, unless the power of attorney form specifically allows the attorney to do so.